frankuxur/react-product-catalog/README.md

 ✨ Sort products by price (ascending or descending)

-✨ Add to Cart Functionality
+✨ Add products to Cart Functionality

-✨ Enable users to add products to a cart

 ✨ Display cart and the number of items in the cart